LLL9177/MarkQt/README.md

 - `/b` → `<b>`
 - `/i` → `<i>`
 - `/ult` → `<u>`
-- `/t` → plain text
+- `/t` → plain text (raw)
-- `/Title` → special: sets application window title (handled by `components`)
+- `/Title` → special component that sets the application window title

 Line breaks inside blocks are converted to `<br>`.

 ## Syntax rules

-- Blocks use the form: `/tag { content }` and content must be placed inside the braces.
+- Blocks use the form: `/tag { content }` and the content must be inside the braces.
-- Text outside of any block is ignored by the parser.
+- Text outside of any block is ignored.
-- Do not start multiple block openings on the same line; nested blocks should be started on their own lines inside the parent block.
+- Avoid starting multiple block openings on the same line; nested blocks should begin on their own lines inside the parent block.

 Example: